04 Sep 2024

 4. Treat: We will then choose the best course of action avoidance, improvement, transfer or acceptance of the risk.

-“The key role through the whole process is investigation,” says Gleeson.
-“We don't rely purely on a submission, we need to understand exactly what’s happening, where it’s happening and who’s doing it.”
+“The key role through the whole process is investigation,” says Boon.
+“We don’t rely purely on a submission, we need to understand exactly what’s happening, where it’s happening and who’s doing it.”

 Construction insurance risk management framework in action

-“In the case of a typical knock down/rebuild project, we would generally look at all of the individual activities that would contribute to the construction of the new building,” says Gleeson.
+“In the case of a typical knock down/rebuild project, we would generally look at all of the individual activities that would contribute to the construction of the new building,” says Boon.

 It would also include any specifics, such as who designed the plans, and any notable details regarding materials.

-“Depending on the detail received, we may look into, for example, the predicted rainfall from the Bureau of Meteorology, or explore the property online,” says Gleeson.
+“Depending on the detail received, we may look into, for example, the predicted rainfall from the Bureau of Meteorology, or explore the property online,” says Boon.

-‘Identify and analyse’ would break down the outline into individual activities to take the project to handover.
+To identify and analyse, we would break down the outline into individual activities to take the project to handover.
 This may include the erection of hoardings, demolition and excavation, to the erection of the building frame, the sub trades completing their work and fixtures and fittings being installed.

-“For a complex construction project, you’d likely have a significant number of activities, some with sub activities,” says Gleeson.
+“For a complex construction project, you’d likely have a significant number of activities, some with sub activities,” says Boon.

 Each risk is then detailed and graded on a scale of probability and severity, ranging from low to high, which helps determine the risk.

-From there, a decision must be made by the builder on every individual risk, around avoiding the activity altogether, improving the risk (maybe through different processes or equipment), transferring the risk (to an insurer), or accepting the risk as part of the business.
+From there, a decision must be made by the builder on every individual risk.
+This could mean avoiding the activity altogether, improving the risk (maybe through the use of different processes or equipment), transferring the risk (to an insurer), or accepting the risk as part of the business.

 From there, the insurer may decline the risk, accept the risk, improve the risk through endorsements or restrictions, or transfer the risk through reinsurance or co-line arrangements.